 I decided I was going to focus on:

 - Content (which I had always loved creating)

 These are all things I’ve talked about in other episodes as well, so most of you know I’m a huge fan of ‘doing the work’ (i.e, stop planning to plan), but one thing I don’t think I’ve focused on enough as I’ve discussed this is something that is priceless:

-Who you become in the process.When you make the commitment to YOURSELF to show up and do the work... life gets easier, there's way less drama and shit starts to happen in your business.Click To Tweet
+Who you become in the process.[click_to_tweet tweet=”When you make the commitment to YOURSELF to show up and do the work… life gets easier, there’s way less drama and shit starts to happen in your business.” quote=”When you make the commitment to YOURSELF to show up and do the work… life gets easier, there’s way less drama and shit starts to happen in your business.” theme=”style6″]

 Meaning, you start seeing the results of your efforts.

 More traffic, more sales, better quality leads.
 All of it.

 I’ve never been one to shy away from doing the work… sort of.